Rick Scott: Venture capitalist

 After leaving Columbia/HCA in 1997, Scott launched Richard L. Scott Investments, based in Naples, Florida (originally in Stamford, Connecticut), which has stakes in health care, manufacturing and technology companies.
 Between 1998 and 2001, he purchased 50% of CyberGuard Corporation for approximately $10 million.
 Among his investors was Metro Nashville finance director David Manning.

 In 2006, CyberGuard was sold to Secure Computing for more than $300 million.
 In February 2005, Scott purchased Continental Structural Plastics, Inc. (CSP) in Detroit, Michigan.
 In July 2006, CSP purchased Budd Plastics from ThyssenKrupp, making CSP the largest industrial composites molder in North America.

-In 2005–06, Scott provided the initial round of funding of $3 million to Alijor.com (named for the first three letters of his two daughters' names), which offered hospitals, physicians, and other health care providers the opportunity to post information about their prices, hours, locations, insurance accepted, and personal backgrounds online.
+In 2005–2006, Scott provided the initial round of funding of $3 million to Alijor.com (named for the first three letters of his two daughters' names), which offered hospitals, physicians, and other health care providers the opportunity to post information about their prices, hours, locations, insurance accepted, and personal backgrounds online.
 Scott co-founded the company with his daughter Allison.

 In 2008, Alijor was sold to HealthGrades.
 In May 2008, Scott purchased Drives, one of the world's leading independent designers and manufacturers of heavy-duty drive chain-based products and assemblies for industrial and agricultural applications and precision-engineered augers for agricultural, material handling, construction and related applications.
 Scott reportedly has an interest in a chain of family fun centers/bowling alleys, S&S Family Entertainment, in Kentucky and Tennessee led by Larry Schmittou, a minor league baseball team owner.

 America's Health Network (AHN)

 In July 1997, Columbia/HCA Healthcare purchased a controlling interest in America's Health Network (AHN), the first 24-hour health care cable channel.
-They pulled out of the deal on the day of the closing because Scott and Vanderwater were terminated, causing the immediate layoffs of more than 250 people in Orlando.
+The company pulled out of the deal on the day of the closing because Scott and Vandewater were terminated, causing the immediate layoffs of more than 250 people in Orlando.
 Later that same year, Scott became majority owner of AHN.

 In 1998, Scott and Vandewater led a group of investors who gave AHN a major infusion of cash so that the company could continue to operate.
 By early 1999, the network was available in 9.5 million American homes.

 In mid-1999 AHN merged with Fit TV, a subsidiary of Fox; the combination was renamed The Health Network.
 Later that year, in a deal between News Corp. and WebMD, the latter received half-ownership of The Health Network.
 WebMD planned to relaunch The Health Network as WebMD Television in the fall of 2000, with new programming, but that company announced cutbacks and restructuring in September 2000, and, in January 2001, News Corp. regained 100% ownership.
 In September 2001, Fox Cable Networks Group sold The Health Network to its main rival, the Discovery Health Channel, for $155 million in cash plus a 10% equity stake in Discovery Health.